Military / Veterans

 ||"I came to Berkeley College for its Justice Studies - Criminal Justice program.
 Berkeley also offers many different activities, which makes attending college more fun.
 There are many veterans here, and I fit right in."

-There are four Veterans Resource Centers: The Woodland Park VRC is located on the first floor of Building #2, the NYC VRC is located on the bottom floor of the 41st Street building, the Newark VRC is located in room 125, and the Brooklyn VRC is located on the fourth floor.
+There are five on-site Veterans Resource Centers: The Woodland Park VRC is on the first floor of Building #2, the NYC VRC is on the bottom floor of the 41st Street building, the Newark VRC is in room 125, and the Brooklyn VRC is on the fourth floor.
+The fifth VRC is on the second floor of the Dover location.

-Rachel D'Alessandro, Director of Military and Veterans Affairs, is located at the Woodland Park location.
-Tami Maurer, Associate Director of Military and Veterans Affairs, is located at the New York City location.
-Maja Johnson, VA Work Study, is located at the Newark location.
+Tami Maurer, Associate Director of Military and Veterans Affairs, works at the Woodland Park and Dover locations.
 Lisa Mulligan, Veterans Success Advisor, splits her time between the Brooklyn and New York City locations.
+Maja Johnson works at the Newark location.

 The Veterans Resource Center provides a location for veterans to receive information about their VA benefits; meet with the Office of Military and Veterans Affairs; socialize with other veterans; and obtain booklets, pamphlets, and other materials about a wide range of veterans benefits and issues.